tireddy2/ikev2-pqc-auth/draft-reddy-ipsecme-ikev2-pqc-auth.md

 Signature-based authentication methods are utilized in IKEv2 {{?RFC7296}}.
 The current version of the Internet Key Exchange Version 2 (IKEv2) protocol supports traditional digital signatures.

-This document outlines how post-quantum digital signatures, specifically Module-Lattice-Based Digital Signatures (ML-DSA), can be employed as an authentication method within the IKEv2 protocol.
-It introduces ML-DSA capability to IKEv2 without necessitating any alterations to existing IKE operations.
+This document outlines how post-quantum digital signatures, specifically Module-Lattice-Based Digital Signatures (ML-DSA) and Stateless Hash-Based Digital Signatures (SLH-DSA), can be employed as an authentication method within the IKEv2 protocol.
+It introduces ML-DSA and SLH-DSA capability to IKEv2 without necessitating any alterations to existing IKE operations.

 --- middle

 # Introduction

 The Internet Key Exchange, or IKEv2 {{?RFC7296}}, is a key agreement and security negotiation protocol; it is used for key establishment in IPsec.
 In the initial set of exchanges, both parties must authenticate each other using a negotiated authentication method.
 In IKEv2, it occurs in the exchange called IKE_AUTH.
 One option for the authentication method is digital signatures using public key cryptography.
 Currently, traditional digital signatures are defined for use within IKE_AUTH: RSA signatures, Digital Signature Algorithm (DSA) Digital Signature Standard (DSS) and ECDSA.

 The presence of a Cryptographically Relevant Quantum Computer (CRQC) would render state-of-the-art, traditional public-key algorithms deployed today obsolete and insecure, since the assumptions about the intractability of the mathematical problems for these algorithms that offer confident levels of security today no longer apply in the presence of a CRQC.
 This means there is a requirement to update protocols and infrastructure to use post-quantum algorithms, which are public-key algorithms designed to be secure against CRQCs as well as classical computers.
 The traditional cryptographic primitives that need to be replaced by PQC are discussed in {{?I-D.ietf-pquip-pqc-engineers}}.

-Module-Lattice-Based Digital Signatures (ML-DSA) is a quantum-resistant digital signature scheme standardized by the US National Institute of Standards and Technology (NIST) PQC project [NIST-PQC].
-This document specifies the use of the ML-DSA algorithm in IKEv2.
+Module-Lattice-Based Digital Signatures (ML-DSA) [FIPS204] and Stateless Hash-Based Digital Signatures (SLH-DSA) [FIPS205] are quantum-resistant digital signature schemes standardized by the US National Institute of Standards and Technology (NIST) PQC project.
+This document specifies the use of the ML-DSA and SLH-DSA algorithms in IKEv2.

 # Conventions and Definitions